PNNL-Comp-Mass-Spec/FAIMS-MzXML-Generator/README.md

 ### Background

-MaxQuant currently does not process FAIMS data correctly if multiple correction voltages are used through the experiment's duration.
-The FAIMS MzXML Generator was developed as a workaround to this issue by splitting a FAIMS Raw file into a set of MaxQuant compliant .mzXML files, each containing only scans collected using a single correction voltage.
+MaxQuant currently does not process FAIMS data correctly if multiple compensation voltages are used through the experiment's duration.
+The FAIMS MzXML Generator was developed as a workaround to this issue by splitting a FAIMS Raw file into a set of MaxQuant compliant .mzXML files, each containing only scans collected using a single compensation voltage.
 These resulting .mzXML files can then be processed via MaxQuant as usual.

 ## Getting Started